COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 (f/k/a ITS-05: Data Classification and Storage Policy)

-- All institutional or research data, independent of location (physical or cloud);
+- All institutional or research data, independent of this location (physical or cloud);

-- Any account, device, application, or system that is use to transmit, process, store, access, or control institutional or research data independent of ownership;
+- Any account, device, application, or system that is used to transmit, process, store, access, or control institutional or research data independent of ownership;

 - All devices independent of this location or ownership when connected to a University network or cloud service and used to transmit, process, store, access, or control institutional or research data;